 - Motor region – Lesions in the motor region are associated with quick fatigability in MS during physical exercises.

-The authors suggested that each of these hypotheses, however, are probably too limited in their scope.
-They proposed that the fatigue in MS probably results from a broad breakdown of a master subcortico-cortical network in the brain that governs alertness, energy production, etc. This suggests that different regions of the brain that keep us alert are simply not communicating well with each other.
+The authors suggested that each of these hypotheses are probably too limited in their scope.
+They proposed that the fatigue in MS probably results from a broad breakdown of a master subcortical network in the brain that governs alertness, energy production, etc. This suggests that different regions of the brain that keep us alert are simply not communicating well with each other.

 This hypothesis suggests that the thalamus may play a key role as it controls the activation of the cerebral cortex.
 Both fatigue and thalamic atrophy occur early in MS.